Fuel giant Total pulls staff from Mozambique gas project | DW | 26.04.2021

-French energy company Total has withdrawn workers from a $20 billion gas project in the southern African country after a nearby jihadist attack.
+French energy company Total has withdrawn workers from a $20 billion gas project in the southern African country after a nearby jihadi attack.

-The French fuel giant Total on Monday halted work on its $20 billion (€16.5 billion) gas project in Mozambique and withdraw all personnel because of the worsening security situation.
+The French fuel giant Total on Monday halted work on its $20 billion (€16.5 billion) gas project in Mozambique and withdrew all personnel because of the worsening security situation.

 The project — on the northern Cabo Delgado province's Afungi Peninsula — is the largest of several Liquefied Natural Gas (LNG) investments aimed at transforming the southern African country's economy.